wix-incubator/wix-http-testkit/README.client.md

 ```

-Add trait to call site
+Or add mixin trait to call site

 ```scala